Picture taken October, 2020

 I live in a quiet neighborhood in North Wilmington, Delaware.

 My dogs are pets first and foremost.
-I am committed to breeding Goldens that can compete successfully in conformation, agility, and obedience.
 My dogs are bred for health, beauty and the fabulous temperaments for which Goldens are famous.
 They are truly my family.

 A Little History

-My first pet was a Golden Retriever, Erin.
-She lived with me for almost 21 years which is unheard of, even my Vet could not believe it but he had all of her paperwork since 8 weeks old.
+Many many years ago my first pet was a Golden Retriever, Erin.
+She lived with me for “almost” 21 years which is unheard of, even my Vet could not believe it but he had all of her paperwork since 8 weeks old.
 After Erin, all I wanted was more Golden Retrievers.
-After researching the breed on-line, I found and fell in love with European Golden Retrievers.
-Until AKC recognized Golden Retrievers, in the 1920’s, the American and European Golden Retrievers were the same, but over the years the two standards have gradually changed in different ways, most notably the color.
-Many call them English Cream Golden Retrievers, but in reality the European style can be any shade from cream to golden.
+I have both American and European Golden retrievers.
+I am blending the American and European lines as well as breeding them individually.
 There are studies that indicate that the European Goldens might be genetically healthier than their American counterpart.
 According to studies done by the Kennel Club in England and the Golden Retriever Club of America, the cancer rate in American Goldens is 62% and 38% in European Goldens.

 Quality puppies are produced by evaluating the strengths and weaknesses of each dog and matching dogs so that the weaknesses of one dog are improved by the strengths of another.
 Although I think my dogs are incredible, I do realize that there are no perfect dogs.
 There is always room for improvement and improving is my ultimate goal.
 Every puppy will receive all the love, attention, socialization, and training as a foundation for a sweet, loving, and easy to live with pet.